 Eligible employees whose spouse, son, daughter or parent is on covered active duty or call to covered active duty status may use their 12-week leave entitlement to address certain qualifying exigencies.
-Qualifying exigencies may include attending certain military events, arranging for alternative childcare, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment reintegration briefings.
+Qualifying exigencies may include attending certain military events, arranging for alternative childcare, addressing certain financial and legal arrangements. attending certain comuseling sessions, and attending post-deployment reintegration briefings

 FMLA also includes a special leave entitlement that permits eligible employees to take up to 26 weeks of leave to care for a covered servicemember during a single 12-month period.
-A covered servicemember is: (1) a current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness; or (2) a veteran who was discharged or released under conditions other than dishonorable at any time during the five-year period prior to the first date the eligible employee takes ${\rm FMLA}$ leave to care for the covered veteran, and who is undergoing medical treatment, recuperation, or therapy for a serious injury or illness.
+A covered servicemember is: (1) a current member of the Anned Forces, including a member of the National Guard of Reserves, who is undergoing medical treatment. recuperation or therapy, is otherwise in outpatient status, or is otherwise on the remporary disability retired list, for a serious injury or illness": or (2) a veteran who was discharged or released under conditions other than dishonorable at any time during the five-year period prior to the first date the eligible employee takes FMLA leave to care for the covered veteran, and who is undergoing medical treatment, recuperation, or therapy for a serious impry or illness !

-The FMLA definitions of "serious injury or illness" for current servicemembers and veterans are distinct from the FMLA definition of "serious health condition".
+The FMLA definitions of "serious injury or illness" for current servicemembers and veterans are distinct from the FMI.A definition of "serious health condition".